SplatJS/splat-ecs/README.md

-# SplatJS
+# splat-ecs

 A 2d HTML5 Canvas game engine

-SplatJS is a 2d game engine made for creating multi-platform games entirely in JavaScript.
+Splat ECS is a 2d game engine made for creating multi-platform games entirely in JavaScript.
+Splat ECS is built around [entity component systems](https://en.wikipedia.org/wiki/Entity_component_system), which is flexible and allows composition of behaviors.

 # Features